How to sleep properly on your side

 2. Place a pillow between your knees

-"If you place a pillow between your knees, you align your hips in the right direction, thereby reducing pressure on your back and your entire body.
-Something as simple as placing a pillow can provide almost instant relief and help you achieve a healthy sleep."
+If you place a pillow between your knees, you align your hips in the right direction and thus reduce pressure on your back and entire body.
+Something as simple as placing a pillow can provide almost immediate pressure relief and help you achieve healthy sleep.

-3. Sleep on your left side
+3. Sleep on Your Left Side

-"Which side should you sleep on?
+Which side should you sleep on?
 Is it really important?
 Yes.
-It is actually better to sleep on the left side because your organs are located on that side."
+It is actually better to sleep on the left side because your organs are located on that side.

-"If you can't remember which side you should sleep on, just remember the phrase: 'left is right and right is wrong.'
-This way, you'll be on the right track to the best side sleeping position."
+If you can't remember which side to sleep on, just remember the phrase: "left is right and right is wrong."
+This way, you'll be on the right path to the best side sleeping position.

-4. Choose a supportive pillow for your head
+4. Choose a Supportive Pillow for Your Head

-5. Aligning the spine
+5. Aligning the Spine

-"Your head position should be aligned with your spine and directly between your shoulders.
-To achieve this, you need a pillow that is both firm and adaptable."
+Your head position should be aligned with your spine and directly between your shoulders.
+To achieve this, you need a pillow that is both firm and adaptable.

-6. Do morning stretching exercises
+6. Do morning stretches

-"Don't forget to stretch your arms as well.
-If you have arm pain from sleeping on your side, it likely has to do with how your weight is distributed.
-Do a few extra stretching exercises to promote circulation and loosen your joints."
+Don't forget to stretch your arms too.
+If you have arm pain from sleeping on your side, it probably has to do with how your weight is distributed.
+Do a few extra stretches to promote circulation and loosen your joints.

 7. Do not sleep on your arm

-"Unfortunately, your arm is not the right way.
+Unfortunately, your arm is not the right way.
 And it can even make things worse.
 If your arm hurts after sleeping, it might be time to get a new pillow.
-When your head is properly supported, your arms are free to show your pillow some love (more on that in a moment)."
+When your head is properly supported, your arms remain free to show your pillow some love (more on that shortly).

 8. Get more pillows

-"We know you're tired of hearing about pillows, but these fluffy mattress companions are the ticket to dreamland for side sleepers.
+We know you're tired of hearing about pillows, but these fluffy mattress companions are the ticket to dreamland for side sleepers.
 Pillows simply make side sleeping better.
-A good pillow under your head and one between your knees is just the beginning."
+A good pillow under your head and one between your knees is just the beginning.

 Advantages and disadvantages of sleeping on your side